MQahawish/nanoGPT-music/README.md

 In this example, the transposition of a note with pitch 60 by an interval of +2 would result in a note with pitch 62.
 Similarly, stretching a note with a duration of 5 by a stretch factor of 0.5 would result in a new duration of 3 (rounded).

+## Acknowledgments

+### Repositories
+- **nanoGPT by Andrej Karpathy**: Forked this repository to adapt and build upon its foundational GPT-2-based model. [nanoGPT](https://github.com/your-link-to-nanoGPT)

+### Datasets
+- **ADL Piano MIDI**: Utilized this dataset for training and testing the model.
+[Dataset](https://your-link-to-dataset)

+## Note on Commits :exclamation:

+> :warning: **Important:** Most of the initial work on this project was done locally and therefore, the commit history may not fully reflect the development timeline.
+This is largely due to the constraints of working with a large data set.